SayantanM7/teamwork-rs/README.md

 # teamwork-rs
 This is the Repository for our MLOPs assignment.
-Members are Rajesh and Sayantan
+Members are Rajesh and Sayantan.
+This project builds and deploys a machine learning model to recognize handwritten digits using the MNIST dataset.
+The model is trained, evaluated, and saved using hyperparameter tuning.